 When you go to Japan you have the option of using the airport in Osaka besides the airport in Tokyo.
 Osaka has “Kansai International Airport” which operates 24 hours.
-On this page, I will introduce the outline of this airport and how to get to Kyoto, Osaka etc. from this airport.
+On this page, I will introduce Kansai International Airport, give you tips on how to use it, and explain how to get to Osaka and Kyoto from Kansai Airport.

 Table of Contents